 Jean-Michel Jarre and Charlotte Rampling

-Today, aviator sunglasses are still a popular alternative to thicker frames, as they are often made from lightweight materials.
-Our Aurum Collection are constructed from an ultra-lightweight Swiss stainless steel alloy which is plated in either 18K Rhodium, 18K Rose Gold, 24K Yellow Gold or a combination of each precious metal.
+The limited edition Aurum collection includes aviator sunglasses constructed from an ultra-lightweight Swiss stainless steel alloy.
+They’re plated with either 18K Rhodium, 18K Rose Gold, 24K Yellow Gold or an amalgamation of each precious metal.

 Find Your Fit